Curated by Mike Curran

 Kieran Myles-Andrés Tverbakk

-After nearly a year without formal programming or events, Waiting Room is eager to welcome guests into their new space, homeroom, and celebrate with peers and patrons.
+After nearly a year without formal programming or events, Waiting Room is eager to welcome guests into their new space, and celebrate with peers and patrons.

-Off the intersections of Franklin and Chicago, in the heart of Ventura Village, is Waiting Room’s newest exhibition space homeroom.
-The building itself is currently home to Waiting Room’s director Kristina Johnson (KJ). homeroom situates itself far from the traditional gallery space by preserving the charm of its history that enhance the curatorial perspective and bring attention to it’s architecture and age.
+Off the intersections of Franklin and Chicago, in the heart of Ventura Village, is Waiting Room’s newest exhibition space.
+The building itself is currently home to Waiting Room’s director, Kristina Johnson (KJ).
+Waiting Room is situating itself further from the traditional gallery space by preserving the charm of our current building’s history, which enhances our curatorial perspective by bringing attention to it’s architecture and age.
 The perimeters of the showrooms date back to 1893 and are constructed from laid stone, brick, and shiplap.
 Exhibitions in our forthcoming season feature an impressive array of contemporary talent that expand the growing genres in identity culture and technology.

-The selected works featured in our inaugural show, camedowndifferent, come from ten emerging and established artists living across the US. camedowndifferent offers unconventional associations between artists seldom exhibited together, implicitly exploring the diverse relationships amongst their medias.
-Works in this show harness feelings of existential mortality by the visual signifiers through use of coded imagery and language in order to provide a particularly overwhelming sense of one’s humor, memory, and conditional identity.
+The selected works featured in our inaugural show, camedowndifferent, come from ten emerging and mid-career artists living across the US. camedowndifferent offers unconventional associations between artists seldom exhibited together, implicitly exploring the diverse relationships amongst their medias.
+Works in this show harness feelings of existential mortality through use of coded imagery and morbid language in order to provide a particularly overwhelming sense of one’s humor, memory, and conditional identity.
 There’s a breath – well, a lot of breaths – of edifying inward energy available in that approach, and that’s exactly where these artists shine their spotlight.
 Altogether the works exhibit a surge of communal confidence in the face of the last year’s upending travails.

-homeroom is devoted to experimentation, discussion and the production of exhibition projects, presentations, lectures, and publishing ventures in collaboration with artists, curators, independent and institutional actors.
+Waiting Room is continually devoted to experimentation, discussion and the production of exhibition projects, presentations, lectures, and publishing ventures in collaboration with artists, curators, independent and institutional actors.
 The exhibition program is mainly focused on a new generation of artists who are rarely exhibited in the Twin Cities or Minnesota.